Upsonic/KOT/docs/bechmark.md

 # Set Benchmark
-In here we will learn how to make benchmark for Upsonic database set function.
+In here we will learn how to make benchmark for Upsonic set function.
 Also you can use `compress` and `encryption_key` as parameters.

 ```python
 from upsonic import Upsonic